mrbitcoiner/postgres-pod/README.md

 ./control.sh loaddb <db_name> <dump_label>
 ```

-### If you have some improvement suggestion, please leave it in the issues section.
+### If you have some improvement suggestion, please leave it in the issues.